Does Drinking Coffee Help With Gout?

 Can coffee cure my gout?

-Remember that this does not mean that drinking coffee will cure your gout, just that if you drink coffee then, statistically, you are less likely to get gout.
-I am not recommending you drink 4 or more cups of coffee a day because men more than women experience side effects of heavy caffeine intake, including insomnia, fast heartbeat, muscle tremors and nervousness.
+Remember that this does not mean that drinking coffee will cure your gout, just that if you drink coffee then, statistically, you may be less likely to get gout.
+I am not recommending you drink 4 or more cups of coffee a day because men more than women may experience side effects of heavy caffeine intake, including insomnia, fast heartbeat, muscle tremors and nervousness.
 If anything mix it up with some decaf coffee.
 If you are experiencing any of these symptoms, reduce your coffee consumption or caffeine from other sources.
 Choose organic coffee over the regular Folgers or Maxwell House type of coffees.

 Choi HK, Curhan G. Coffee, tea, and caffeine consumption and serum uric acid level: the Third National Health and Nutrition Examination Survey.
 Arthritis Rheum (Arthritis Care Res).
 June 2007 (DOI: 10.1002/art.22762).